emilynassi/scss-boilerplate/README.md

 ## Instructions for Use

-- Use `git clone` to clone this repo to whereever you want on your machine.
+- Use `git clone` to clone this repo to whereever you want on your machine .

 - Run the following command: